Highway 57 (Saskatchewan–Manitoba): Route description

 Highway 57/PTH 57 is the main route through Duck Mountain Provincial Park.
 Kamsack Beach and Ministik Beach, located along Madge Lake, are accessible from the highway.

-The speed limit is 100 km/h (62.5 mph) outside of Duck Mountain Provincial Park and 80 km/h (50 mph) within the park limits.
+The speed limit is 100 km/h (62.5 mph) outside of Duck Mountain Provincial Park and 80 km/h (50 mph) within the park limits, dropping to 60 km/h (37 mph) from near the Kamsack Subdivision turnoff to after the Pickerel Point turnoff.